baezortega/mutree/README.md

 muttree also accepts other __optional__ input:

-* __Number of RAxML threads (`-t` option).__ This allows using the multi-threaded version of RAxML to substantially speed up the tree construction and the ancestral sequence reconstruction.
+* __Number of RAxML threads (`-t` option).__ This allows using the multi-threaded version of RAxML to substantially speed up the tree inference and the ancestral sequence reconstruction.
 This value can be any positive integer, and cannot be higher than the available number of processors.
 The default value is 1.

-* __Custom RAxML options for tree construction (`-r` option).__ This allows personalizing the RAxML routine, which uses rapid bootstrapping followed by maximum likelihood search by default (see pipeline description below).
+* __Custom RAxML options for tree inference (`-r` option).__ This allows personalizing the RAxML routine, which uses rapid bootstrapping followed by maximum likelihood search by default (see pipeline description below).
 Custom options must be specified as a single string within quotes, and must include all the required options for running RAxML, __except__ for the options `-s`, `-n`, `-w` and `-T`, which cannot be used.

 * __Custom RAxML options for ancestral sequence reconstruction (`-a` option).__ This allows personalizing the ASR settings, which consist of a GTR substitution model plus a Gamma model of rate heterogeneity by default (see pipeline description below).
 Custom options must be specified as a single string within quotes, and must include all the required options for running RAxML, __except__ for the options `-f`, `-s`, `-n`, `-w` and `-T`, which cannot be used.